symopsio/examples/advanced/postgres_temp_user_strategy/README.md

-# PostgreSQL Lambda Strategy
+# PostgreSQL Temp User Strategy

-A starter template that implements a PostgreSQL Sym Flow using an AWS Lambda to manage database user permissions.
+Manage access to an RDS PostgreSQL instance by creating temporary database users that are stored in AWS Secrets Manager.

 ## Tutorial